Menu

 Log in

-2024 David A. Fredrickson Lifetime Achievement Award
+2025 David A. Fredrickson Lifetime Achievement Award

 The Lifetime Achievement Award is given for cumulative contributions to California archaeology that have spanned a lifetime and are therefore reserved for the elder members of our profession.

-read joan's nomination
+read bill's nomination

 Award Recipients: